incredibleiti/incredibleiti/README.md

 ## Hi there 👋 Welcome to my Profile.
 I am "The Rejected Coder".
-I jump in domains and languages because of my love for problem solving and pattern detection habit.
-Because of this, most of the Application Tracking System rejects my resume.
-Still, I continue to do what I love.
-I am working with C++ 11, C++ 14, C++ 17, Java and Python in my current project for Volkswagen Electric Cars (also Petrol).
-I am prooficient in Docker, CI/CD pipelines, Jenkins, CMake toolchain as well.
+I jump between domains and languages due to my love for problem-solving and my habit of detecting patterns.
+Because of this versatility, most Application Tracking Systems reject my resume.
+Still, I continue doing what I love.
+Currently, I am working with C++11, C++14, C++17, Java, and Python on a project for Volkswagen's electric and petrol cars.
+I am also proficient in Docker, CI/CD pipelines, Jenkins, and the CMake toolchain

 ## Technical Skillset: 💻
 1. C, C++ 14, C++ 17, C++ 20, C#, Java, Python, PHP, Javascript frameworks.